Financial health analysis (FHA), as the word says, is to analyze the financial health of a company.

 The financial data to analyze the financial ratios can be sourced from the filings of a company.

-Please source the following financial items from income statement, balance sheet and cash flow statement of the financial statement.
+Please source the following financial items from the income statement, balance sheet and cash flow statement of the financial statement.
 For the purpose of ratio calculation, source 2 years of historical data for each of the peers.

 Figure 1: Historical data for Health analysis